In the early 1990s, when computers became personal, popular, and mainstream, critics said they would kill jobs and displace workers.

 A few companies, such as Apple, Atari, Commodore, and Tandy, among others, added graphical (or semi-graphical) capabilities, which made it easier to use certain programs (but not necessarily launch them).
 For the home user, they had become gaming systems.

-Even the IBM PC, in its initial stage, only had a text interface, with a more sophisticated prompt: C:\>.
-Although its graphical capabilities were far superior than its predecessors, which allowed software vendors to publish more user-friendly products, such as image editors and desktop publishing.
+Even the IBM PC, in its initial stage, only had a text interface, albeit with a more sophisticated prompt: C:\>.
+Although its graphical capabilities were far superior than its predecessors, which allowed software vendors to publish more user-friendly products, supporting functions such as image editing and desktop publishing, it all started with a prompt.
 After Microsoft released Windows 3 in the early 1990s, that’s when microcomputers really became personal, especially because they could finally be considered easy to use.

 Job killer